ThePieBaker90/On-The-Rim/Psycasts/Utility Paths/Skipmancer/3rd Level/Chain Skip.md

 - **Duration**:
 	- 4 turns.
 - **Effects**:
-	- You grant the [[Skipping]] condition to a creature within range for the duration of the psycast.
+	- You grant the [[Skipping]] condition to a creature within range for the duration of this psycast.
 - **Upcasting**:
 	- You may upcast this psycast.
-For every 22 psyfocus spent above the normal cost for this psycast, the duration of the psycast is increased by 2 turns
+For every 22 psyfocus spent above the normal cost for this psycast, the duration of this psycast is increased by 2 turns